Would you like your dog to have a shiny coat like this one?

 This food has long been one of the store's favorites and one of it's attributes is that you can feed it to any dog.
 It's great for puppies, adults, AND seniors.
 To boot it's single protein so many dogs with allergies can eat this without any reactions.
 Champion Pet Foods owns their own factory and are super conscientious about quality.
 6 Fish is sold all over the world so there is even a special European Union inspector that checks that Orijen ingredients are human grade.

 So what is this food made of ?
-Lots of fresh saltwater and freshwater fish go into this food.
-Not just big industry, but people actually go fishing on Northern Canadian Lakes.
+Lots of fresh saltwater fish go into this food.
+Not just big industry, but people actually go fishing.
 In past times the food sometimes actually went in short supply for a short time when the lakes froze up and fishermen were not on the lakes fishing.
 The food is now readily available at all times though and we like to make sure it's always in stock for our customers.
 The types of fish included change periodically so that the stocks are sustainable.
-The fish are caught fresh and delivered to the factory right from the coasts and lakes.
+The fish are caught fresh and delivered to the factory right from the coasts.

 One of the many special things about this food is that it is marked on the bag that of the raw ingredients going into it, 80% of those are from meat.
 And it's steamed cooked at a low temperature of 90 degrees Celsius that preserves the nutrition.
 These ingredients are also non GMO (non genetically modified) which is an extra bonus for some.

 Some with older school thinking don't like the high protein content, but studies have shown that dogs do very well with this.
 If someone you you know is critical of this ask them to show you a study that proves it ... they won't be able to because it doesn't exist!

 See the links at the end of this article for excerpts from studies sent to us by Orijen.